armv7a-vex-v5

 Requirements

-This target generates binaries in the ELF format that may uploaded to the brain with external tools.
+This target generates binaries in the ELF format that may be uploaded to the brain with external tools.

 Building the target